'Extremely serious' train derailment in Aberdeenshire, Scotland

 "Officers were called to the scene at 9.43am and remain there alongside paramedics and the fire brigade," BTP wrote.

-The derailment is an "extremely serious incident," First Minister Nicola Sturgeon tweeted.
+The derailment is an "extremely serious incident," Sturgeon tweeted.
 "I've had an initial report from Network Rail and the emergency services and am being kept updated.
 All my thoughts are with those involved."

+A spokesperson for the hospital dealing with casualties has said it is on "major incident footing."

+Rail industry sources told the PA news agency that the suspected cause of the incident was a landslip.
+Andrew Bowie, the local Member of Parliament, said that Stonehaven had experienced flooding on Wednesday after "heavy rain."

 Photos show there were at least six ambulance vehicles, an air ambulance, and a number of police cars at the site, the PA Media news agency reports.